 This will display a dropdown with a list of sheets in your account.
 Select the sheet where you'll save values from the source.
 For our example, this is the Sales Orders sheet.

 In this step, you'll be asked to map fields to each other.
 The section Use value from this field will show you fields from the source sheet, while the Fill in this field section will display fields that are in the destination sheet.
 Select the fields that you'd like to save during the conversion, this can be all the fields on your sheet, or only some of the fields on your sheet depending on your specific requirements.
+You can also click "Auto mapping fields" to map fields that have the same name on both sheets.

 Make sure that you have mapped all fields correctly.
 Depending on your sheet design, the field names can be the same, or entirely different.
 It's always helpful to have clear field names in order to have clear communication with different database designers and other users in your account.
 Once your done with the fields you'd like to map, click Create convert record button.